Eating Egg Yolks Nearly as Bad for Heart as Smoking

 We’ve known for quite some time now that eggs (more specifically egg yolks) are not the healthiest food in the world – but according to a new study, regular consumption has nearly the same adverse effect on the arteries as smoking cigarettes.
+That’s why you shouldn’t smoke cigarettes either, maybe consider vaping?
+The full effects of vaping aren’t known yet but it is proven to be better than smoking as you can have a range of different flavours, so here is a link to the Best Salt Nic Juice and Cheap Custom Nicotine Salts – TBD Liquids, for you to customise your own liquid.

 The paper, published online in the journal Atherosclerosis, found eating egg yolks regularly increases plaque buildup about two-thirds as much as smoking does.
 Patients who consumed three or more yolks per week showed “significantly more plaque” than those who ate two or less per week.